antonvw/wex/test/data/test.md

 # Markdown
-- test for opening a Markdown document
+- test for opening a Markdown document (and test-ex-stream)

 ## one
 - x